Msdtron: a high-capability multi-speaker speech synthesis system for diverse data using characteristic information: Introduction

-In this paper, we investigate better use of the control information under an encoder-decoder architecture.
-The major contributions are 1) Excitation spectrogram is designed to explicitly characterize harmonic structure of speech, which is fed to decoder instead of pitch/energy embeddings.
-2) Conditional gated LSTM (CGLSTM) is proposed whose input/output/forget gates are re-weighted by speaker embedding while its cell/hidden states are dependent on the text-content.
-That’s to say, the speaker embedding controls the flow of text-content information through gates without affecting cell state and hidden state directly.
+In this paper, we propose an encoder-decoder structured speech synthesis system (Msdtron), investigating the effective use of characteristic information.
+The major contributions are: 1) Excitation spectrogram is designed to explicitly characterize the harmonic structure of speech.
+It acts as a skeleton of the target mel-spectrogram to optimize the learning process.
+2) Conditional gated LSTM (CGLSTM) is proposed whose input/output/forget gates are re-weighted by speaker embedding while the cell/hidden states are dependent on the text content.
+That’s to say, the speaker embedding controls the flow of text content information by gates without affecting cell state and hidden state directly.

-The rest article is organized as: Section 2 describes the proposed multi-speaker generative model from the overall framework (Section 2.1), excitation spectrogram generator(Section 2.2), and CGLSTM for decoder(Section 2.3).
+The rest article is organized as follows: Section 2 describes the framework of the proposed system (Section 2.1), excitation spectrogram generator (Section 2.2), and CGLSTM in the decoder (Section 2.3).
 Section 3 is about the detailed settings and results of experiments.
-Finally, conclusion is drew in Section 4.
+Finally, a conclusion is drawn in Section 4.